 b.
 Continued accreditation with progress report: This is continued accreditation with the requirement of one or more written reports submitted to the Council that provide additional information and indicate progress in improving substantial compliance with the Standards for Accreditation of Nurse Anesthesia Educational Programs or Standards for Accreditation - Practice Doctorate.
+A progress report on areas of partial- or non-compliance will be required for any of the above continued accreditation decisions of less than 10 years in order to ensure that programs are of sufficient quality to achieve their stated objectives for the duration of the accreditation period.
+The Council will typically review progress reports required in conjunction with a continued accreditation decision within six months of receipt of the COA decision letter; however, the timeline for progress report submission and review may be accelerated or extended as circumstances warrant.

 - c.
 Show cause: The Council may issue a Show Cause letter (see "Show Cause") - d.
 Probation: The Council may give notice that a program's accreditation is in jeopardy by placing it on probation.
 Probation will not exceed one year in length (see "Probation Procedure").
 Probation may be conferred on the basis of one or more of the following deficiencies, but it is not limited to: - 1) Failure to comply with the Council's standards, policies, and procedures. - 2) Failure of a program to respond by the established deadline after receipt of the summary report that identifies serious deficiencies observed during the onsite review. - 3) Failure to submit a Self Study by the established deadline. - 4) Failure to submit a progress report by the date requested. - 5) Failure to respond to a Show Cause letter. - e.
-Revocation of accreditation: The Council may revoke accreditation when: - 1) Evidence indicates that the number and/or severity of deficiencies cannot be corrected before the next class of students (see "Revocation Procedure"). - 2) If the program fails to respond to a Show Cause letter. - 6.
-Council decisions for CRNA completion degree programs
+Revocation of accreditation: The Council may revoke accreditation when: - 1) Evidence indicates that the number and/or severity of deficiencies cannot be corrected before the next class of students (see "Revocation Procedure"). - 2) If the program fails to respond to a Show Cause letter.